KevinMarquette/kevinmarquette.github.io/_posts/2017-04-07-all-dotnet-exception-list.md

 The exception that is thrown when the specified token request (RST) is not understood because of an unknown token type.

-    throw [System.IdentityModel.UnsupportedTokenTypeBadRequestException]::New("the specified token request (RST) is not understood because of an unknown token type.")
+    throw [System.IdentityModel.UnsupportedTokenTypeBadRequestException]::New('the specified token request (RST) is not understood because of an unknown token type.')

 * [docs.microsoft.com](https://docs.microsoft.com/en-us/dotnet/api/System.IdentityModel.UnsupportedTokenTypeBadRequestException)
 * [msdn.microsoft.com](http://msdn.microsoft.com/en-us/library/System.IdentityModel.UnsupportedTokenTypeBadRequestException.aspx)